kjtakke/GO-Language/BUILD_README.md

 # Build Script

-This Bash script is designed to build, detect, and run the ReadyFleet TAC application across multiple platforms and architectures.
+This Bash script is designed to build, detect, and run the GO application across multiple platforms and architectures.
 It supports a wide range of operating systems and CPU architectures, making it highly versatile for cross-platform development and deployment.

 ## Table of Contents